 Because of their rapid rise in New York, the Five Percent naturally attracted the attention of authorities who had a curiosity about the youth-based movement.
 The Father would teach his students that they were neither pro-Black nor anti-white.
 Instead, he preached that positivity, clean living and righteousness were primary goals.
 What could not be ignored, however, was the strong sense of Black pride attached to the Nation’s growth – indicative of the surging Civil Rights Movement of the time.

-The Father was gunned down in an assassination on June 13, 1969 – the details remain murky even in present day.
-The murder shook the core of the Nation as tensions grew between the group and the Black Muslims who some suspected carried out the shooting.
-The Nation would grow and without a leadership core, many members splintered off, struggling hard to maintain the concepts put forth by the Father.
+The Father was gunned down in an assassination on June 13, 1969 – the details remain murky even in the present day.
+The murder shook the core of the Nation as tensions grew between the group and the NOI, who some suspected carried out the shooting.
+The Nation would continue to grow and without a leadership core, many members splintered off, struggling to maintain the concepts put forth by the Father.

 Some members of the Nation would become lawless and use the banner of the Five Percent to mask their seedier intentions – an unfortunate trend that culminated most infamously with the Queens-based “Supreme Team” drug ring in later times.
 Supreme Team soldier Kelvin “Shameek Allah” Martin, also known as street tough 50 Cent, terrorized New York all while claiming allegiance and reverence for the Nation.

-“Both Hip-Hop and the Five Percent culture developed out of the streets of New York so the two grew up together,” continued J-Live.
+“Both Hip-Hop and the Five Percent culture developed out of the streets of New York so the two grew up together,” J-Live continued.
 “So terms like “word is bond” and standing on your square in a b-boy stance, and calling your brother ‘sun/son’ go hand in hand.
 The Five Percent have influenced Hip-Hop.
 And Hip-Hop has influenced the Five Percent.”

 [CONTINUED ON NEXT PAGE]